HCCREN/amd-llm-windows-guide/infrastructure/README.md

 http://localhost:6333/dashboard

 If you see the Qdrant Dashboard, you represent "Infrastructure Ready"!
-Proceed to 01_setup to configure your Python environment.